Admission Information for Freshmen

 - A record of good conduct.
 Major or continuing difficulty with school or other officials may render an applicant ineligible regardless of academic qualifications.

-- At least the minimum scores in all three sections of either the SAT Reasoning Test or ACT with writing as outlined below:
+- At least the minimum scores in all three sections of the SAT Reasoning Test or the ACT with writing, as outlined below:

 - The tuition deposit will not be reimbursed if the student does not enroll in the term offered for admission.

 - The tuition deposit will be credited to the student’s account and applied toward the first-semester tuition.
 If there is a credit balance on the account at the end of drop/add, the balance will be refunded.

 - This deposit is waived for those students who qualified for an SAT or ACT fee-application waiver.
 Students who qualify for Pell Grants may receive a tuition deposit reduction if they appeal.

 The university provides numerous opportunities to accelerate college graduation.
 For additional information, please refer to information about combined degree programs.